Harvey B. Wyche

 She was a machine operator at Atlantic Products 40 years before retiring.

-Private funeral service and viewing will be held at the convenience
+Private funeral service and viewing will be held at the convenience of the family.

 Arrangements are by Gruerio Funeral Home.